OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug/D22_Find_drugs_by_class_and_dose_form.md

 This query is designed to return a list of drug concept IDs that belong to a drug class and are of a certain dose form.
 The query ties together:

 - Concept ancestor data to link drug concepts to therapeutic class
-- RxNorm concept relationship 4 - 'Has dose form (RxNorm)
+- RxNorm concept relationship 'RxNorm has dose form'

 The results are combined to present a list of drugs from a specific therapeutic class with a specific dose form.